npanuhin/Advent-of-Code/2020/Day 10/README.md

 ## Part 1

-In Part 1, we were asked to **count differences** in the *jolt* adapter array.
+In Part 1, we were asked to **count the differences** in the *jolt* adapter array.
 Adapter array stands for the following:

 Each adapter has a specific *output voltage* and is capable of accepting an input voltage `1`, `2` or `3` jolts lower than the output.